henrikstengaard/hstwb-installer/support/Amibian/home/readme.txt

 1. Insert sd-card and usb stick in Raspberry Pi.
 2. Turn power on.
-3. Filesystem is automatically expanded at first boot and will reboot to continue installation.
+3. Expand filesystem dialog is shown asking to expand filesystem to sd-card size.
+This is only shown once, but can be started again by typing "~/expand_filesystem.sh" in terminal.
-4. After reboot select emulator dialog is shown to select emulator to use for HstWB Installer.
+4. Select emulator dialog is shown to select emulator to use for HstWB Installer.
 This is only shown once, but can be started again by typing "~/select_emulator.sh" in terminal.
 5. Install kickstart script run is started to automatically